 4) Shovel some leaves and dirt over the top and "presto, chango, it goes back to Jesus in no time" (in about six months).

-5) Every once in a while turn the mixture over with a shovel to mix up the n
+5) Every once in a while turn the mixture over with a shovel to mix up the new and old compost.

 I don't remember ever having honey cake for Rosh Hashanah when I was growing up or even round challah with raisins.
 In fact, I don't remember any culinary traditions associated with the high holidays except for, of course, apples and honey and pigging out during the break-fast after Yom Kippur.
 Once I had my own children and became part of the Jewish community where we lived in Charlottesville, Virginia, I became aware of the honey cake tradition as well as many other traditions I had either forgotten about or never really known about or understood.
 Being a lover of food and cooking, especially seasonal dishes, I was happy to latch onto the honey cake ritual.
 At the high holiday kid-friendly gatherings we attended in Charlottesville, I was introduced to the honey cake from Albemarle Baking Company, the royalty of bakeries in Charlottesville.
 My friends raved about it and there was nothing wrong with it, but I normally gush over Albemarle Baking Company, so I was disappointed, although to their credit I rarely stray from chocolate-less desserts.